 Reading Ready Pittsburgh partners with Heritage Community Initiatives in Braddock to offer the Raising A Reader Program

-Raising A Reader is expanded to a Kindergarten program at Propel Homestead
+Raising A Reader is expanded to kindergarten and first grade classrooms at Propel Homestead

 Raising A Reader is expanded to two Head Start classrooms in Braddock

-Reading Ready Pittsburgh adds West Mifflin to Dolly Parton's Imagination Library
+Reading Ready Pittsburgh adds West Mifflin, Wilkinsburg, and Swissvale to Dolly Parton's Imagination Library